The final will be held on Sunday November 19th at Trinity Laban Conservatoire of Music & Dance

 Marian Lines prize of £200 for the best spoken element

 The competition will be in two stages.

 There will be a preliminary round on Sunday, 5th November in London (Taggs Yard, Barnes).
 Judges will be drawn from members of the Association, who have not themselves submitted candidates.
 They will select a maximum of eight competitors for the final.

-The final will be held on Saturday, 19th November at Trinity College of Music from 4.00pm.
+The final will be held on Saturday, 19th November at Trinity Laban Conservatoire of Music & Dance from 4.00pm.
 The winner of the competition will be offered a masterclass for their school or college from an AESS member in addition to the prize.

 A nominal, non-refundable, entry fee of £15.00 is charged to cover administrative expenses.
 Entries must be made on the official forms provided and must be received no later than Saturday, November 5th.

 AESS Catherine Lambert Junior Recital Prize Application Form 2016 To be update in due course